Center for Student Well-Being

 Community Standards

-FLCC promotes a safe and positive learning environment in and out of the classroom.
-All students attending the College accept individual responsibilities and are held accountable through FLCC's community standards.
-The Community Standards policies and procedures are managed by staff in the Center for Student Well-Being.
-The Community Standards policies and procedures encourages students to meet the highest standards of conduct possible while attending FLCC.
-The specific policies that are managed by Community Standards for students are the Student Code of Conduct, the Non-Discrimination Policy, the Title IX policy, and the Academic Grievance policy.
+Community Standards policies and procedures are managed by staff in the Center for Student Well-Being.
+These policies and procedures encourage students to meet the highest standards of conduct possible while attending FLCC.
+The specific policies managed through Community Standards include the Student Code of Conduct, the Non-Discrimination Policy, the Title IX Policy, and the Academic Grievance Policy.

 Sensory Room

-The sensory room in the Center for Student Well-Being is a designated area designed to help students regulate their emotions and sensory needs.
-The room provide a calming environment where students can take a break, self-regulate, and manage feelings of stress, overstimulation, or anxiety.
-Our sensory room includes tools and activities such as soft lighting, fidget toys, sensory bins, calming visuals, and comfortable seating to address various sensory inputs like touch, sound, sight, and movement.
+The sensory room includes tools and activities such as soft lighting, fidget toys, sensory bins, calming visuals, and comfortable seating to address various sensory inputs, including touch, sound, sight, and movement.
 The sensory room is available to all students and can be especially beneficial for students with sensory processing challenges, autism, ADHD, or anxiety.